Updates

 IFAW does not currently plan to open an office in Ukraine or surrounding countries.
 IFAW has country offices in Germany, the Netherlands, France and Belgium, and various staff members work on disaster response activities in the broader European region.

-We are, however, working on a three-year plan that involves hiring project staff to specifically implement recovery and rebuilding activities in Ukraine, working closely with in-country strategic partners.
-The Ukraine Rescue project team now consists of 5 fulltime staff, four of whom are Ukrainians – two currently still living in Lviv and Kyiv and two others who had to flee the country in March and are residing in Belgium and the Netherlands.
+We do, however, have a dedicated Ukraine Rescue project team to specifically implement recovery and rebuilding activities in Ukraine, working closely with in-country strategic partners.
+The team consists of four staff members, three of whom are Ukrainians – two currently still living in Lviv and Kyiv and one other who had to flee the country in March 2022 and is residing in the Netherlands.

-Ten months into the war in Ukraine, IFAW directly helped 103,770 companion animals (most of whom were cats and dogs) and wild animals like bears, bats, lions and tigers.
+As of 30 June 2023, IFAW directly helped 151,575 companion animals (most of whom cats and dogs) and wild animals like bears, bats, swans, lions and tigers.
 In addition to helping animals in crisis, we also supported the incredible families and caretakers of those animals.

 IFAW mobilized over a hundred people to support this response.
 Rescuers and veterinarians on the ground worked 24/7 and for several months helping animals and refugees as they came across the border from Ukraine into Poland.
-Staff in our offices continue to answer the huge number of emails and questions we receive from around the world on a daily basis.
+Staff in our offices continue to answer emails and questions we receive from around the world.

 1. Protect wildlife and native habitats

-IFAW’s response is a multi-year commitment on our part and we will continue to provide critical aid—veterinary care, animal food, emergency funds, pet supplies—where it is needed most.
-Our current plan for the recovery phase focuses on improving animal welfare standards and practices, as well as building back more resilient facilities, systems and wildlife habitats.
+IFAW will continue to provide critical aid—veterinary care, animal food, emergency funds, pet supplies—where it is needed most.
+Our current plan for the recovery phase focuses on improving animal welfare standards and practices.

 We build strategic and strong networks across Europe be able to immediately address crisis needs in the region.
 IFAW’s advocacy and policy work in Europe focuses on Response, Risk Reduction and Preparedness.
 We promote the inclusion of animals in national and regional disaster preparedness and response plans.
 We are advocating for animals to be included in European governments’ national disaster plans.